Skip to content

 Indexing & Querying Objects

-Once an object is created, we will want to be able to access its various components.
-Each data type can be indexed in multiple ways, so we’ll go through indexing options by data type.
-Note that R is a programming language that starts indexing at 1 (i.e. the first element is 1) unlike other common programming languages such as Python which begin indexing at 0.
+Note that R is a programming language that starts indexing at 1 (i.e., the first element is 1), unlike other common programming languages such as Python, C++, etc. which begin indexing at 0.

-A simple rule of thumb when indexing is that most objects can be indexed using the [ ], containing the appropriate number of dimensions for the object at hand.
+A simple rule of thumb when indexing is that most objects can be indexed using the [ ] brackets.
+The number of arguments inside the brackets typically corresponds to the number of dimensions of the object: [i] for 1D structures like vectors, [row, column] for 2D structures like matrices and dataframes, and [dim1, dim2, dim3, ...] for n-dimensional arrays.

 Vectors